 Starting with 1990, he held various positions within the management structures of some Romanian companies, including the position as Member of the Chamber of Deputies within the Romanian Parliament between 1996 - 2000, being member of the Commission for Economic Politics, Reform and Privatization.
 He was member of the presidential commission for the Romania’s Country Program between 2016 - 2017.

-Radu-Spiridon Cojocaru was appointed as member of the OMV Petrom Supervisory Board by the Ordinary General Meeting of Shareholders dated April 25, 2017.
+Radu-Spiridon Cojocaru was appointed as member of the OMV Petrom Supervisory Board as of 28 April 2017.

 Curriculum vitae - Radu-Spiridon Cojocaru (PDF, 154,8 KB)